deodandem/1134/content/docs/Schedule/_index.md

 9/14: Robert Hass: Preface, Chapter 1, 2, from *A Little Book on Form*
 <p class="descript">
 Keep a list of favorite lines mentioned in these chapters, in previous readings, or in poems you have independently found.
-Try to figure out why you like a given line.
+Hass gives many poem recommendations, and you may find it helpful to look up some of the ones he only quotes excerpts from.
+Try to figure out why you like a given line of poetry.
 How does it &ldquo;embody the energy of the gesture of its making&rdquo;?
 </p>

 9/16: Whitman, "Song of Myself"; Hass: Ch 3